rollbar/Rollbar.NET/README.md

  assigned tothe `CrashReport` field of `RollbarBody`

-None of the fields on `RollbarBody` are updatable, and all null fields in `Valetude.Rollbar` are left off of the final JSON payload.
+None of the fields on `RollbarBody` are updatable, and all null fields in `Rollbar.NET` are left off of the final JSON payload.

 ## Example?